How to Automatically Validate Android and iOS App Logic & File Structure in CI/CD

 -

-App Integrity/Structure Scan Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+App Integrity/Structure Scan is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

 -